azazbutt369/car_price_prediction/README.md

-# 🚀 Project Title: *[Your Catchy One-Liner Here]*
+# 🚀 Project Title: *Car Prices Prediction Using Machine Learning*

-A concise, professional tagline (e.g., “Predictive Modeling and Deep Learning Solutions for Real-World Data”).

 ## 📌 Overview

-This repository contains a complete **end-to-end [Machine Learning / Deep Learning] project**, covering:
+This repository contains a complete **end-to-end Machine Learning Project**, covering:

 * Data preprocessing & feature engineering
-* Model development (traditional ML & deep neural networks)
+* Model development
 * Evaluation & comparison of multiple approaches
 * Visualizations for insights and model interpretability
 * Ready-to-use inference pipeline for predictions

-The project is structured to showcase **industry-standard practices** for clients, researchers, and employers.
+The project is structured to showcase **industry-standard practices**.

 ---